dst-ws22/website/_sources/docs/course-syllabus.md

 - Think like a designer and utilize concepts of design in data visualization
 - Leverage the power of storytelling to help your message resonate with your audience
 - use Python to analyze, prepare and visualize data
+- create dashboards with Streamlit and reports in quarto

 ## Where to get help